 How do I get involved?

-If you’re registered with the Fringe, have a show and a venue, you’re in.
+2021 may well be different, but in previous years if you’re registered with the Fringe, have a show and a venue, you’re in.
 The Edinburgh Fringe Society is there to run the Festival and support performers, but they don’t decide who gets to perform.
-It’s an open festival, so there are no auditions and no criteria on creativity – if you want to perform, Edinburgh will welcome you with open arms.
-Take a look at the society’s website for details about registration and fees, which are frozen for the twelfth year running at around £400 for a full run, down to £96 for a limited run.
+It’s an open festival, so there are no auditions and no criteria for creativity – if you want to perform, Edinburgh will welcome you with open arms.
+Take a look at the society’s website for details about registration and fees, but previously they cost £400 for a full run, down to £96 for a limited run.

 That fee gets you the support of the Society and, crucially, a place in the hallowed Edinburgh Fringe programme, but it won’t help you with getting a venue, further publicity costs, or even bed and board.
 Putting a show on at Edinburgh can be expensive, so that is definitely something to think about.
 Many people beg, borrow, or crowdfund their Edinburgh run, figuring the exposure Edinburgh can get you is worth the effort.

-The society suggests looking at last year’s programme to see which venues hosted which shows.
+The society suggests looking at a previous year’s programme to see which venues might be hosting which shows.
 Then you can judge if your show is a good fit and whether the venue you’re approaching is the right one.
 When you register your show, the society is there to help – so ask questions and make friends.
 Email them on [email protected].

 What else do I need to know?

 Amid all this talk of fees and registrations, it’s important to remember that you and your show are the important things here.
 Edinburgh is a great opportunity to network, meet new friends, and grab the chance to put yourself and your work in front of an eager, receptive audience.
 The Fringe is all about experimentation, creativity, and new acts – it’s a space that allows performers to take an idea and run with it – so why not do just that?

 More in our Decoded series: